fkie-cad/Logprep/doc/source/getting_started.rst

 ..  code-block:: bash

     logprep run $CONFIG

-If you have installed Logprep via cloning the repository then you should run it via:

-..  code-block:: bash

-    PYTHONPATH="." python3 logprep/run_logprep.py run $CONFIG

 Where :code:`$CONFIG` is the path to a configuration file.
 For more information see the :ref:`configuration` section.